CopySphere/CopySphere.github.io/README.md

 - TODO: For-profit controls everything.

-Another problems is that it is not easy to change copyright without having to compete with lobbying power of large companies (e.g. Disney) in US Congress.
+Another problems is that it is not easy to change copyright without having to compete with lobbying power of large companies in US Congress.

 ## How does CopySphere solve the problems?
 By having the copyright held by a central non-profit, (the CopySphere organization)